MiraSynth/notifier/README.md

-# notifier
+# MiraSynth's Notifier
-A command-line application that helps push system notifications
+Acommand-line application that helps push system notifications

+## How to Contribute